hm-lang/core/proposals/README.md

 # you can also destructure imports like this:
 {vector2} := \/vector2
 ```

+TODO: discussion on how the formatter will move imports to the bottom
+of the file so you can see the main part of your code instantly.

 TODO: how to import functions, i.e., to distinguish from classes?
 e.g., is `{vector2} := \/vector2` a function or a class definition?